3mdeb/96boards-docs-wiki/Reference-Platform-bugs.md

 #### Step 4: Summary section

 - Breif title for your bug
-- Should address the issue with one sentence or less
+- Should address the issue with approximately 10 words

 Summary examples:

 1. [RPB] LG W2253V fails to work with 4.4.0-93-arm64
 2. [RPB] Mouse cursor invisible after boot (until you open an application)

 ***

 #### Step 5: Additional Comments section

 - Provide as much "straight forward" information as possible